A5 autoroute

 The A5 Autoroute, which was constructed in 1990 to relieve the A6, links the Parisian region with the Langres area.
 It is a 238 km toll road under the management of the Autoroutes Paris-Rhin-Rhône (APRR).
 It makes up parts of the European routes E54, E511, and E17.
 Before the A5 was completed, the section linking Troyes with Langres was known as the A26.
-This route crosses the departments of Seine-et-Marne (in the Ile-de-France region), Yonne (in the Burgundy region), Aube and Haute-Marne (in the Champagne-Ardenne region).
+This route crosses the departments of Seine-et-Marne (in the Ile-de-France region), Yonne (in the Bourgogne-Franche-Comté region), Aube and Haute-Marne (in the Grand-Est region).

 In Île-de-France, before reaching its western terminus at La Francilienne, the A5 splits into two branches which were previously referred to as the A5a and the A5b.
 They have since been renumbered, with the A5a being designated as the A5 and the A5b becoming part of the A105 (a spur route linking La Francilienne, the A5, and the town of Melun).
 However, the two branches are often still referred to as the "A5a" and "A5b".